Museum, Training Center, Events & Meeting Space

 A Cultural Landmark for Hartford and Beyond

-“This museum is more than a tribute—it’s a reclamation of truth,” says Patricia E. Kelly, founder and CEO of Ebony Horsewomen, Inc. “We want young people, families, and visitors from all walks of life to see themselves in this legacy of resilience, courage, and contribution.”
+“This museum is more than a tribute—it’s a reclamation of truth,” says Patricia E. Kelly, founder and CEO of Ebony Horsewomen, Inc. “We want young people, families, and visitors from all walks of life to see themselves in this legacy.”

 Mary “Stagecoach Mary” Fields